japila-books/apache-spark-internals/docs/scheduler/Stage.md

 Used when...FIXME

 | [[jobIds]] `jobIds`
-| Set of link:spark-scheduler-ActiveJob.adoc[jobs] the stage belongs to.
+| Set of spark-scheduler-ActiveJob.md[jobs] the stage belongs to.

 Used when...FIXME